RAJ8664/BookWeb/README.md

 - Book request system for unavailable titles

 ### ⚙️ Backend
--RESTful API with Express.js
+- RESTful API with Express.js
--MongoDB with Mongoose
+- MongoDB with Mongoose
--JWT authentication + role-based access
+- JWT authentication + role-based access
--Book CRUD operations with image upload to Cloudinary -CSV import/export for book data
+- Book CRUD operations with image upload to Cloudinary
+- CSV import/export for book data
--Optimized MongoDB queries with indexing
+- Optimized MongoDB queries with indexing
--Email notifications (via EmailJS)
+- Email notifications (via EmailJS)

-## 🏗️ Architecture
+### 🏗️ Architecture

 The application is built with a modern microservices architecture: